baophuchuynhngoc/CV/README.md

 # Summary
    - Only 1 year experience in Front-End development.
    - Technical Skills
     + Expertise in React, Redux.
 Highly knowledgeable on scalable and usable UI components and Front-end architecture.
-Solid understanding of React rendering theory.
+Solid understanding of React rendering theory.</br>
-    + Skilled in ES6.
+    + Skilled in ES6.</br>
-    + Skilled in  Web services, Validation Rules, Work Flows, Dashboards, Reports development and Testing.
+    + Skilled in  Web services, Validation Rules, Work Flows, Dashboards, Reports development and Testing.</br>
    - Soft Skills
-    + Skilled in communication, presentation, active listening and constructive feedback.
+    + Skilled in communication, presentation, active listening and constructive feedback.</br>
-    + Self-motivated and capable of rapidly learning new technologies and processes, and successfully applying them to projects and operations.
+    + Self-motivated and capable of rapidly learning new technologies and processes, and successfully applying them to projects and operations.</br>
  # Experience
    # Front-End Developer | Metta Depth LLC, (April 2021 - PRESENT)
       - Resolved website performance issues